 Understanding people requires time, perseverance, humility, and good listening skills.
 Most of these are in short supply, especially time.
 Everyone seems unhappy with this scarcity, but unable to do anything constructive about it.
 Here is your opportunity to start practicing some new skills to make a remarkable difference in the future – regardless if you choose to apply them in your design research work, or in your workplace.

-In this full-day workshop Indi will teach you empathic listening skills and how to build self-awareness and humility into the tools you need both as a foundation for understanding users, and to forge strong collaborative relationships with your peers, direct reports, managers, and leadership.
+In this workshop Indi will teach you empathic listening skills and how to build self-awareness and humility into the tools you need both as a foundation for understanding users, and to forge strong collaborative relationships with your peers, direct reports, managers, and leadership.
 She will give you new perspectives from which to begin your practice.
 She will teach you to recognize the parts of what you are hearing.
 And you will become aware of what is going through your own mind as you listen.

 Indi will also help you see time as an elastic framework for decision-making.
 The universal aversion to “risk” in product decisions is currently addressed by quick “research theater.”
 Indi will introduce the concept of problem space research, and how listening deeply to people without the lens of your product will provide the foundation for your product to grow.
 Understanding not only the people you work with but also the people you aim to support with your solutions, will easily resolve the problems of communication, power, and product strategy decisions.